holt/syringe/README.md

 ## Overview ##

-Syringe works by taking a function and binding it with shallow or deep references to data items located within a *data registry*.
+Syringe works by taking a function and binding it with shallow or deep references to data items located within its [data registry](#whats-this-about-a-registry).
 When this *pre-bound* function executes, the references are reconciled against the registry and the corresponding data items are passed into the function automatically.
 This technique is known as *dependency injection*.

 ### Tutorial

-In the following sections we're going to demonstrate how dependency injection works by using Syringe to build a small set of pre-bound functions that allow us to interact in various ways with a simple datastore.
+In the following sections we'll demonstrate how dependency injection works by using Syringe to build a small set of pre-bound functions that allow us to interact in various ways with a simple datastore held inside a Syringe object.

 #### Defining the Data